Our patients, our care and our people

 How many people do we help?

-Every year we care for around 1,800 patients, and support their families and carers – helping about 5,000 people all told.
+Every year we care for around 1,800 patients, and support their families and carers – helping about 5,300 people in all.

 - Here at the hospice, at any one time we’re caring for 20 patients in our In Patient Centre – 400 in any one year.